TODAY: Friday, November 16: All-Day Worshop Exploring the relationship between Nature and Culture, 9 am - 5 pm, 313 Fayerweather, Columbia

-We are pleased to announce that Professor Joseph Grazziano, Environmental Health Sciences and Pharmacology at Columbia's School of Public Health, is returning to campus to speak about doing a Masters in Public Health at Columbia on Thursday, October 18.
-For those interested in Medical or Public Health fields, this conversation is a must!
-RSVP is required.
-Lunch will be provided.
+Professor Joseph Grazziano, Environmental Health Sciences and Pharmacology at Columbia's School of Public Health, returned to campus to speak with students about the Masters in Public Health at Columbia on October 18.
+Those who attended got a great sense of this terrific program in our midst.

 Interested in receiving e-mails about course announcements and updates, Environmental events, job opportunities, internships?
-Those not on our student e-mail list should send an e-mail to Catherine Cook, the Departmental Assistant, with your name, year, major (if chosen, or if not, your interest) and we'll add you to the list.
+Send an e-mail to Catherine Cook, the Departmental Assistant, with your name, year, major (if chosen, or if not, your interest) and we'll add you to the list.